boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 DMSO Transcription-Factor control condition(zero concentration= control sample) - No active drug perturbation - use different plate samples (in vitro plate 0-14) for out-of-sample testing

+Plate 14 is a biological replicate of Plate 6

 Trametinib and Binimetinib are closely related cancer drugs.
 They belong to the same drug class and target the same signaling pathway.

 MEK inhibitors in Cancer Treatment